FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 !["Screenshot showing the 'create' button"](./images/discord-with-node-red-create-app.png "Screenshot showing the 'create' button")

-5. Next, After the successful creation of the application you'll be redirected into that application's setting, click on the "Bot" option from left sidebar.
+5. After the successful creation of the application, you'll be redirected to that application's setting.
+Click on the "Bot" option from the left sidebar.

 !["Screenshot showing the 'bot' sidebar option and 'reset token' button"](./images/discord-with-node-red-bot-reset-token.png "Screenshot showing the 'bot' sidebar option and 'reset token' button")